 To submit a requst for 3D printing, please complete the following steps:

-- Email email@example.com, Program Coordinator, and attach your .stl 3D print file with a description of your project
+- Email email@example.com, Head of Library Facilities, and attach your .stl 3D print file with a description of your project

 - Include in your email a time when you are available to meet in J.D.
 Williams 113A to discuss your print and job cost